 Shipping container pools have been a growing trend in today’s modern homes.
 They offer maximum convenience at a relatively low price.
-Their costs are significantly lower than installing a standard concrete pools.
+Their costs are significantly lower than installing a standard concrete pool.

 The idea of converting these shipping containers into pools also contributes to the conservation of the environment.
 Recycling them promotes the efficient use of used metal.
 They also consume a limited amount of space making them transportable, efficient, and practical.